CS50Spring2023/nuggets2-binary-brigade/DESIGN.md

     if vision is blocked, it is not visible
 ```

+### Extra credit

+To implement the visibility range limitation, we will restrict `updateVisibility` to only check points within a radius of 5 from the player.

 ### Major data structures

 - `player` Stores the information of how the client connects to the server, its name, letter, coordinates, amount of gold, and what parts of the map are known and visible to it.